AdaCore/startup-gen/doc/source/index.rst

         --  Specify from which memory bank the program will load for Boot_Memory use "FLASH";

+        --  Allocate the main stack in CCM with 8K size for Main_Stack_Memory use "CCM";
+        for Main_Stack_Size use "8K";

         --  Specification of the SRAM
         for Mem_Kind ("SRAM") use "ram";